 This ruling could well be a turning point and it fires a warning shot in the direction of other online scams that I believe are all operating in a similar fashion.

-So, the main program being called out by the FTC is Mobile Money Code – a program that we reviewed here at Work From Home Watchdog back in 2013.
+So, the main program being called out by the FTC is Mobile Money Code – a program that we reviewed here at Work From Home Watchdog.

 Our conclusion was that Mobile Money Code was a scam that tricked people into thinking they could earn fortunes online by building mobile-friendly websites.